StatistikStadtZuerich/documentation/Linked_Data/GettingStarted/GettingStartedZurichLOSD.md

 <a id="60" />

 # 6 Maps
 Perimeter geometries within the City of Zurich (e.g. district/Stadtkreis) can be used to generate maps.
+By clicking on map symbols the district population is displayed.
 ```SPARQL
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>
 PREFIX rdfs: <http://www.w3.org/2000/01/rdf-schema#>